nateahess/awesome-recon-tools/Domain and Network Information/Domain_and_Network.md

 about IP number resources, organizations, and Points of Contact registered with ARIN.

 [Aquatone](https://github.com/michenriksen/aquatone) [program] :white_circle:
-A tool for visual inspection of websites across a large amount of hosts and
-is convenient for quickly gaining an overview of HTTP-based attack surface.
+A tool for visual inspection of websites across a large amount of hosts.
+Very convenient for quickly gaining an overview of HTTP-based attack surfaces.

 [Batch IP Converter](http://sabsoft.com) [program]
 An award-winning network tool to work with IP addresses.
 Domain-to-IP Converter,